sculpin/sculpin.io/source/documentation.md

 Sculpin will run *without* a `sculpin.json`.
 It is only needed if you need to add additional dependencies specific to your site or project.

-### Which dependencies are required in sculpin.json?

-Unfortunately, Composer is still a ways off from a stable release.
-The end result is that anything that depends upon Composer must require `dev` stability for `composer/composer`.

-Sculpin also depends on Embedded Composer.
-Since this project depends on Composer itself, it won't be stable for quite some time either.

-If you need to create a `sculpin.json`, the bare minimum you'll need in order to successfully run `sculpin install` will be the following:

-    {
-        "require": {
-            "sculpin/sculpin": "2.*@dev",

-            "dflydev/embedded-composer-console": "@dev",
-            "dflydev/embedded-composer-core": "@dev",
-            "composer/composer": "@dev"
-        }
-    }

-If you add additional dependencies to `sculpin.json`, they will be evaluated against the dependencies shipped with Sculpin itself.
-Anything new will be downloaded and installed into `.sculpin/` (which is exactly like a typical Composer `vendor/` directory).

 [1]: {{site.url}}/download/
 [2]: https://github.com/sculpin/sculpin-blog-skeleton
 [3]: {{site.url}}/